schuelermine/sh-/README.txt

 2: SUBSTITUTION
 ===============

-Inside the list of tokens, you may use a pair of parentheses to open a substitution.
+Inside the list of tokens, you may use a pair of parentheses (()) to open a substitution.
-A substitution is simply another script.
+A substitution's content is simply another script.
 The output of this script is then used in the list of tokens that make up the statement the substitution is used in.

     chown (id -un) /opt/sh-